sandeshShahapur/ADeveloperHasNoName/content/blogs/What_Are_Browser_HTTP_Cookies.md

 ---
-title: 'What Are Browser HTTP Cookies?'
+title: "What Are Browser HTTP Cookies?"
 date: 2024-10-13T07:56:37+05:30
-author: "Sandesh Shahapur"
+author: "Sandy"
 draft: true
-tags: ['Cookies', 'Web Development', 'Security']
+tags: ["Cookies", "Web Development", "Security"]
-categories: ['Web Development', 'Web Security']
+categories: ["Web Development", "Web Security"]
-summary: 'An in-depth look at what browser HTTP cookies are, why they are used, how they work, and their attributes.
-Learn how cookies are used for session management, personalization, tracking, and advertising on the web.'
+summary: "An in-depth look at what browser HTTP cookies are, why they are used, how they work, and their attributes.
+Learn how cookies are used for session management, personalization, tracking, and advertising on the web."
 ---

 When you visit a website, you might have noticed a message that says, "This website uses cookies to ensure you get the best experience on our website" or have received a prompt to accept cookies.
 Before understanding what these cookies are and why they are used, let us look at the context around cookies.